nunezpaul/MNIST/README.md

 3. ~~Mixture of Softmaxes~~ (This shouldn't help but just for fun I'll implement) <br/>
     (https://arxiv.org/pdf/1711.03953.pdf)

-4. CNN (Very typical to be used for this problem)
+4. ~~CNN~~ (Very typical to be used for this problem)

 5. CNN + Mixture of Softmaxes

+## Overview
+This repo contains a few models used to classify hand-written digits from the MNIST dataset as well as their performance metrics.

+## Required Packages
+Python 3.6.3

+tensorflow==1.10.0 <br/>
+tensorboard==1.10.0 <br/>
+numpy==1.14.5

+## Running
+python3 path/to/desired/model.py

+## Future Plans
+1. Saving checkpoints so that models can be trained and retrained
+2. Oversampling/undersampling digits from the dataset since they are uneven